(c) 2024 PillSync.com

 There are no data on the secondary transmission of infection by live vaccines in patients receiving ENTYVIO.

-In a placebo-controlled study of healthy volunteers, 61 subjects were given a single ENTYVIO 750 mg dose (2.5 times the recommended dose), and 62 subjects received placebo followed by intramuscular vaccination with Hepatitis B surface antigen and oral cholera vaccine.
-After intramuscular vaccination with three doses of recombinant Hepatitis B surface antigen, those treated with ENTYVIO did not have lower rates of protective immunity to Hepatitis B virus.
-However, those exposed to ENTYVIO did have lower seroconversion rates and anti-cholera titers relative to placebo after receiving the two doses of a killed, oral cholera vaccine.
+In a placebo-controlled study of healthy volunteers, 61 subjects were given a single intravenous ENTYVIO 750 mg dose (2.5 times the recommended dose), and 62 subjects received placebo followed by intramuscular vaccination with Hepatitis B surface antigen and oral cholera vaccine.
+After intramuscular vaccination with three doses of recombinant Hepatitis B surface antigen, those treated with intravenous ENTYVIO did not have lower rates of protective immunity to Hepatitis B virus.
+However, those exposed to intravenous ENTYVIO did have lower seroconversion rates and anti-cholera titers relative to placebo after receiving the two doses of a killed, oral cholera vaccine.
 The impact on other oral vaccines and on nasal vaccines in patients is unknown.

 The following adverse reactions have been identified during post-approval use of ENTYVIO.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Immune system disorders: Anaphylaxis [see Warnings and Precautions (5.1)]
+Immune system disorders: Anaphylaxis [see Warnings and Precautions (5.1)].

-Gastrointestinal system disorders: Acute Pancreatitis
+Gastrointestinal system disorders: Acute pancreatitis.

 7 Drug Interactions

-7.1Natalizumab
+7.1Natalizumab Products

 7.2TNF Blockers